 Investigation into the generation process of culture entails the inquiry into the motivation of labor.
 First, man conducts labor in order to satisfy his material and spiritual needs.
 No needs, no labor.
 Second, man's own needs entail the intention to satisfy the needs, and labor is the action performed out of man's needs in order to fulfill his certain intention.
-Third, labor consists of processes of -meditation? and -action?, which alternate and contain each other.
-Finally, the result of man's labor is the creation and accumulation of material and spiritual Global Journal of Human Social Science Volume XII Issue IV Version I wealth, and the simultaneous creation of man's organs and mind.
+Third, labor consists of processes of "meditation" and "action", which alternate and contain each other.
+Finally, the result of man's labor is the creation and accumulation of material and spiritual wealth, and the simultaneous creation of man's organs and mind.